 There are two fees to be aware of when you transfer money internationally: the upfront fee for the transfer and the foreign exchange margin.

 Some online platforms allow you to transfer money internationally for a low upfront fee.
-TransferWise, for example, has a $3 upfront fee for small transfers and will charge a low percentage of the transfer amount for large transfers.
-The catch?
-These transfers are slower than average — it will take a few business days for your money to arrive.
+WorldRemit, for example, has a $3.99 upfront fee for most countries.

 If time is of the essence, MoneyGram and Western Union will get your money overseas the fastest — if you select a wire transfer, you’ll typically see same day delivery.
 However, their fees are higher than the online platforms mentioned above.